Hyperparameter Optimization for Unsupervised Outlier Detection: : Hyperparameter Optimization for Unsupervised Outlier Detection

-Under the SMBO framework, in each iteration we use \s to predict the performance (denoted as $u_k:=s(\vlambda_k)$) and the uncertainty around the prediction (denoted as $\sigma_k$) of sampled $\vlambda_k \in \vlambda_{\mathbf{sample}}$\footnote{ $\vlambda_{\mathbf{sample}}$ is a finite HP candidate set that is randomly sampled from the full (continuous) HP space $\vLambda$ (see details in Appx. \ref{appx:sampling}).
+In each iteration, we use \s to predict the performance (denoted as $u_k:=s(\vlambda_k)$) and the uncertainty around the prediction (denoted as $\sigma_k$) of sampled $\vlambda_k \in \vlambda_{\mathbf{sample}}$\footnote{ $\vlambda_{\mathbf{sample}}$ is a finite HP candidate set that is randomly sampled from the full (continuous) HP space $\vLambda$ (see details in Appx. \ref{appx:sampling}).
 Since \s can make fast predictions, $\vlambda_{\mathbf{sample}}$'s size can be large, e.g., 10,000 as in \cite{hutter2011sequential}. }, and then select the most \textit{promising} one to be ``evaluated'' by \f.
 Intuitively, we would like to evaluate the HPs with both high predicted performance $u_k$ (i.e., exploitation) and high potential/prediction uncertainty $\sigma_k$ (i.e., exploration), which is widely known as ``exploitation-exploration trade-off'' \cite{shahriari2015taking}.
 Too much exploitation (i.e., always evaluating the similar HPs) will fail to identify promising HPs, while too much exploration (i.e., only considering high uncertainty HPs) may lead to low-performance HPs.
-Also, note that the quality of identified HPs depends on the prediction accuracy of \s, where we propose to transfer knowledge from meta-surrogate functions $\bm{\mathcal{T}}$ by performance similarity (see details in \S 3.5.2.)
+Also, note that the quality of identified HPs depends on the prediction accuracy of \s, where we propose to transfer knowledge from MSF $\bm{\mathcal{T}}$ by performance similarity (see technical details in \S \ref{subsec:surrogate_transfer}.)

 How can we effectively balance the trade-off between exploitation and exploration in \method?
-As an SMBO method, we use the acquisition function \aq to factor in the trade-off and pick a promising HP setting based on the outputs of the surrogate function.
+Borrowing the idea of SMBO, we use the acquisition function \aq to factor in the trade-off and pick a promising HP setting based on the outputs of the surrogate function.
 The acquisition function quantifies the ``expected utility'' of HPs by balancing their predicted performance and the uncertainty.
 Thus, we output the most promising HP to evaluate by maximizing \aq:

-One of the most prominent choices of \aq is Expected Improvement (EI) \citep{DBLP:journals/jgo/JonesSW98}, which is used in \method and can be replaced by other choices.
+One of the most prominent choices of \aq is Expected Improvement (EI) \cite{DBLP:journals/jgo/JonesSW98}, which is used in \method and can be replaced by other choices.
 EI has a closed-form expression under the Gaussian assumption, and the EI value of HP setting $\vlambda_k$ is shown below.